supabase/pg_graphql/docs/configuration.md

 #### Relationship's Field

-Use the `"local_name"` and `"foreign_name"` JSON keys to override a a relationships inbound and outbound field names.
+Use the `"local_name"` and `"foreign_name"` JSON keys to override a relationship's inbound and outbound field names.

 ```sql
 create table "Account"(